In Early Years (Nursery and Reception) we follow the Early Years Foundation Stage Curriculum.

 For those children in Key Stage 1 (Year One and Year Two) and Key Stage 2 (Years Three to Six) Green Park Village Primary Academy has developed its own curriculum, based on the requirements of the National Curriculum, implemented in September 2014.
 More detailed information about the curriculum in each year-group can be found under each year group page on the website where curriculum information is published each half-term in order to let parents and carers know what is being covered and how they can support learning at home.

 At Green Park Village Primary Academy, we have an Enquiry Curriculum where we make purposeful links across different curriculum areas in order to make learning meaningful for the children.
 Parents and carers are also kept informed of changes to our curriculum via information sessions and curriculum evenings throughout the academic year.

-Green Park Village Primary Academy has an explicit focus on ‘Literacies for Life’.
+Green Park Village Primary Academy is developing an explicit focus on ‘Literacies for Life’.
 All of the five Literacies relate explicitly to communication.
 Communication is central to learning and all interactions at Green Park Village Primary Academy.
-The Literacies are rainbow threads woven throughout our curriculum and all learning and experiences in our school.
+The Literacies are rainbow threads which will be woven throughout our curriculum and all learning and experiences in our school.

 Our Literacies for Life are:

 4/ Digital Literacy;

 5/ Cultural Literacy.

 Social and emotional literacy extend from our PSHE (Personal Social and Health Education) and SMSC (Spiritual, Moral, Social and Cultural) approach.
 PSHE and SMSC form our golden threads throughout our curriculum provision.

 Reading is at the heart of our curriculum and this starts with Early Reading development in Reception.